drobin04/Dashboardify/to-do.md

 ## Add a default page theme to the app, and have it customizeable from the Setup page

+## Add a module that can check if user is admin or not, perhaps a function that returns true if admin

+## Add make_admin.php and delete_user.php
+* Need checks that current user has admin rights / perms to do this

 ## Add / Continue developing Setup.php / Admin.php Page
 This page should guide a new user through first steps to deploy the app, as well as perhaps serve as a place to update any environment-wide variables that don't need to be seen / managed on the end-user screen.